ServiceNowEvents/Guidebook-Tools-Setup-Guide/guidebook.md

 Now that you have access to the org and repository by accepting the invitation, it's time to start working on your guide.
 But first, you need to download the guide from the repository to your local computer.
 Follow these steps to download.
 This step is only required once.

 1. Log into your GitHub account.
-1. Under the "Your Repositories" tile on the left, click the lab guide repository for you specific lab.
+1. Under the "Your Repositories" tile on the left, click the lab guide repository for your specific lab.
 This will open a new window with the files associated with this lab.
 1. Once loaded, click the green "Clone or Download" button.
 1. From the small dialog that opens, copy\paste the URL.
 (Note: You can also click the clipboard icon in the dialog)
   ![](images/clone_download_window.jpeg)